adamjnes/CRUISE/README.md

   --scoreRange SCORERANGE
                         Score range between outputted candidates (recommended 50)
 ```
+## Interfacing with Geneious

+TBD

-## Running CRUISE in Docker
+## Running CRUISE with Docker

 Docker must be  [installed](https://www.docker.com/products/docker-desktop) on the host.
-To create a Docker container from the CRUISE home folder:

-`$ docker build --tag cruise .`
+A docker container must be fetched from `TBD` or built (see next section).

-To run Docker interactively:
+To run Docker interactively with a container named `cruise`:

 `$ docker run -it cruise`